AndreiMoraru123/NeedForScenes/README.md

       - The green arrow represents the estimated velocity vector of the adversary car, also derived from the Kalman filter.
     - Red Sphere:
       - The red sphere represents the actual position of the adversary car, derived from the predefined action vectors and encoded control laws, but subject to a certain level of noise from simulated LIDAR measurement.
-    - Pink/Magenta Arrow:
+    - Magenta Arrow:
-      - The pink/magenta arrow illustrates the radar measurement from the ego car to the adversary car.
+      - The magenta arrow illustrates the radar measurement from the ego car to the adversary car.

 ## Parking Spots:
   - Parking spots are designated areas that are static, meaning they do not move or change position throughout the game.